bcarpenter7/blog-react-final/Unit_4/project-4/project-4-requirements.md

 - **Write well-formatted JS & CSS.** Properly formatting your code makes it more readable.
 Improperly formatted code infers sloppiness.

 - **Comment your code where it makes sense to do so**.
 Most code is self-documenting (don't comment the obvious), however, use comments to explain complicated code.
-## Project Feedback + Evaluation

-- Your instructors will be using the [Project 4 Code Review](/Unit_4/project-4/project-4-code-review.pdf) form to determine whether or not the project passes all of the minimum requirements.

----